borntofrappe/project-euler/014 - Longest Collatz Sequence/README.md

 ## Notice

-The problem has been solved with two solutions, but I am positive that both can be improved.
-The notes are also quite all over the place, but allowed me to practice aplenty with for loops, arrays and objects.
+The problem was solved in the for loop section, but I continued exploring the challenge to consider an improvement based on nested arrays and finally objects.

 ## Notes